Navid200/xDrip/docs/Display/ExcludeReading.md

 #### **Glucose range**
 If you have had a very high reding, xDrip will adjust the vertical, y, axis so that the reading will be visible, ignoring your chosen vertical axis range.

-If the reading was in error, and you mark it as bad, xDrip will not adjust the range to include it on screen.
+If the reading was in error, and you mark it as bad, xDrip will avoid adjusting the range to include it on screen.